Loading...

 Cities all over the world are affected by climate change.

-Poorer communities in cities often live in high-risk areas, such as floodplains or informal settlements, which are high risk because they are often poorly built and lack proper drainage.
+Poorer communities in cities often live in high risk areas such as floodplains or informal settlements, which are high risk because they are often poorly built and lack proper drainage.

 They may have fewer resources to adapt to climate change, making them more vulnerable.

-So poorer communities and richer communities are not going to have the same impacts because those poorer people tend to live in more high-risk areas and they're going to be more severely affected.
+So the impacts of climate change are not equal everywhere and are not equal between people of different financial situations, so poorer communities and richer communities are not gonna have the same impacts because those poorer people tend to live in more high risk areas and they're gonna be more severely affected.

 Our first task of the lesson now then.